OpexDevelop/ipregion/README.md

 ## Notes

-- The `ipregion.sh` script must be present in the package root
+- The `ipregion.sh` in CLI mode is updated automatically.
+When imported as a module, a permanent script built into the module is used, which can only be updated in another version of the module.
 - This package works only on Unix-like systems (Linux, macOS, BSD)
 - Windows is not supported due to bash dependency
 - The `mostLikelyCountry` field is calculated based on the most frequently appearing country code across all services